 Non-Preferred Drug (Level 3 Drug) –a Brand Name Drug available on the Plan Formulary at the highest Co-payment level.
 For Members who are eligible for Medicare Part D, each Medicare Part D Plan will establish its own co-payment levels.

-Open Enrollment – a period of time as determined by the Secretary during which the Plan will accept application forms from Applicants age 66 or over pursuant to 651 CMR 15.05(4).

 Out-of-Pocket Expenditures – the total amount paid by a member to satisfy his or her applicable Plan Co-Payments and Deductibles, not including Premiums.
 For members of a Medicare Part D Plan, out-of-pocket expenditures include the total amount paid by a Member to satisfy his or her Medicare Part D Co-payments, Co-insurance, and Deductibles pursuant to the Medicare Part D Plan, but do not include Premiums.